PM Dhan Dhanya Krishi Yojana Explained: Farmers’ Benefits, Funding & Implementation.

 Frequently Asked Questions

-The hope is that the scheme will generate enhanced productivity, value addition in agriculture and related sectors, local livelihood generation, resulting in more domestic production and self-reliance.
-This convergence of schemes must be perceived in the context of diminishing public resource allocation to agriculture.
+The hope is that the scheme will generate enhanced productivity, value addition in agriculture and related sectors, and local livelihood generation, resulting in more domestic production and self-reliance.

-The scheme was approved on July 16, 2025, and focuses on 100 low-performing agri-districts where ₹24,000 crore will be allocated annually for 6 years. and is primarily concerned with improving productivity, encouraging crop diversification, improving irrigation and storage, etc., and access to credit strictly for agriculture and allied activities.
+Approved on July 16, 2025, this scheme focuses on 100 low-performing agri-districts.
+It also aims to allocate ₹24,000 crores annually for 6 years.
+This is primarily concerned with improving productivity, encouraging crop diversification, improving irrigation and storage, etc., and access to credit strictly for agriculture and allied activities.

 ● Approved on July 16, 2025, the scheme will cover 100 underperforming agri-districts with an annual outlay of ₹24,000 crore for 6 years.